Jennifer Keller

 Bio

-Throughout her teaching and learning, she invites students to ask how we can all work together to create a better future for everyone.
-She does this by making connections beyond the classroom and school by grounding learning in place.
-Place based learning sparks curiosity and allows us to unpack the stories that are told and, perhaps more importantly, not told in curricula.
-This unpacking is critical in teaching and learning because it is essential to generating the solutions to the violence and ecocide that permeate much of the world.
-Teaching with an intersectional critical perspective, she elevates students’ awareness of the limited and damaging narratives of Western society, economics, and politics that permeate many curricula.
+Throughout their teaching and learning, they invite students to ask how we can all work together to create a better future for everyone.
+They make connections beyond the classroom and campus by grounding learning in practical place based learning, sparking curiosity and unpacking stories that are told and not told in curricula.
+Teaching with an intersectional critical perspective, they elevate students’ awareness of the limited and damaging narratives of Western society, economics, and politics that permeate many curricula.

-Dr. Keller's research focuses on integrating nature based mindfulness practices like forest bathing into classrooms.
-She prioritizes a collaborative and participatory approach that centers on the experiences and concerns of participants in their own communities.
-She relies on a participatory action research (PAR) methodology to work closely with teachers, students, and community members in order to effect meaningful change and evaluate the efficacy of programs and interventions.
+Dr. Keller's research integrates nature-based mindfulness practices in the classroom.
+They prioritize a collaborative, participatory approach that centers on participants' experiences and concerns within their own communities.
+They rely on participatory action research (PAR) to work closely with teachers, students, and community members to effect meaningful change and to evaluate the efficacy of programs and interventions.

 Courses